princeton-vl/InFlux/docs/README_download_real.md

 The report compares the immediate frame directories and their `.tiff` file counts against the frame counts in the corresponding benchmark JSON files.

 The verifier reports both `influx/` and `influx_pp_real/`.
 If only one partition was downloaded or extracted, warnings about the absent partition are expected.

+Note that this is only a file completeness report.
+It does not inspect pixel contents or return a nonzero exit status when missing or incomplete data is present.

 ## Repeated or Interrupted Downloads